 If you have been represented by an attorney and believe that you have been the victim of legal malpractice, contact the Law Offices of Samer Habbas.

-Please call 1-888-848-5084 to discuss your case, or you can fill out our free personal injury consultation form.
+Please call us at 1-949-556-4369 to discuss your case with an expert Los Angeles whiplash injury attorney or you can fill out our free consultation form.

 Samer Habbas Legal Malpractice Lawyers: protecting your interests is our first priority.